Rektifier396/Rektifier/README.md

 - No API keys required

 ## Endpoints
+The FastAPI backend exposes several JSON endpoints:
 - `GET /health` – service check
 - `GET /signals` – signal for symbol/timeframe
 - `GET /signals/batch` – all signals
 - `GET /stats/daily` – daily market statistics
 - `GET /backtest` – run quick backtest

+Opening the root path (`/`) in a browser will display a simple web UI that fetches data from the API.

 ## Development
 ```bash